Gondwana-Collection

 Gemsbok/Oryx

-Gemsbok (Oryx gazella) is the common name for the most well known and largest of the 3 oryx species.
+Gemsbok (Oryx gazella) is the common name for the most well known and largest of the three oryx species.
 Their coat is a light brown/grey color and the top of their legs are black.
 They have a dark strip extending from their chin, down their neck and also along their shoulder joints.
 The face has black and white facial markings, which makes them easily identifiable.

 Springbok